gerardomorajimena/mislabel_detection/README.md

 ## Main Files

-There are three main notebooks to complete the full milabel detection process:
+There are three main notebooks to complete the full mislabel detection process:

 1. Train_Autoencoder.ipynb -> Use this notebook to train and save your convolutional autoencoder.
 It automatically saves encoder, decoder and full model to the file path.
-It also applies some visualization techniques the compressed encoded features.
+It also applies some visualization techniques to the compressed encoded features.

 2. Outlier_Detection.ipynb -> Notebook meant to detail the procedure of outlier detection and removal.
 It is done only for your chosen class.
 For the full automatized process use the full_mislabeled_removel.py file, which also gives the option to automatically apply PCA based on the amount of variance you wish to keep.